 Matthew was admitted to Tŷ Aberdafen in April 2014.
-He had sustained a brain injury 2010 in a motorbike accident.
+He had sustained a brain injury in 2010 in a motorbike accident.
 In addition to his brain injury Matthew had multiple physical injuries and weakness and spasms in his limbs.
 Matthew was asphasic (meaning he had problems with using language correctly) and was unable to swallow food or drink.
 He also demonstrated cognitive impairments and behavioural issues.

 The team at Tŷ Aberdafen designed a multi-discipline rehabilitation programme to address these issues.
 The programme included neurobehavioural therapy, speech and language therapy and physiotherapy.
 In addition, the team at Tŷ Aberdafen have also been supporting Matthew in attending specialist sit-skiing sessions at the local ski slope with Disability Ski Group, Ski4allWales (@ski4allwales).